drmuey/simver/README.md

 2. avoids most, if not all, potential confusion when basing decisions on data encoded in essentially 3 or 4 bits
 3. builds and releases can still be tagged and referenced as needed
 4. The data for properly measuring the impact of a version change can be found in the proper changelog (e.g. the “[Keep a Changelog](http://keepachangelog.com/en/1.0.0/)” format) entries between the versions involved in the decision.
-5. no special interpretation rules need to be applied or documented (0.x does not mean BETA, if its BETA say so in your marketing materials and changelog, even/odd does not mean dev/production, etc)
+5. no special interpretation rules need to be applied or documented (0.x does not mean pre-release, if its BETA say so in your marketing materials and changelog, even/odd does not mean dev/production, etc)

 For comparison see [Semantic Versioning](http://semver.org/).
 You may find it, or another version scheme, more suitable to your needs.